ElenaHBC/The-Vengeful-Wyrm/README.md

 - Type your answer when prompted

 ## Credits
-The code for the HealthBar is from @orkslayergamedev from his tutorial for [Python Classes - Text-Based Battle Scene](https://github.com/orkslayergamedev/python-classes-text-battle/tree/master)
+The code for the HealthBar is from [orkslayergamedev](https://github.com/orkslayergamedev) from his tutorial for [Python Classes - Text-Based Battle Scene](https://github.com/orkslayergamedev/python-classes-text-battle/tree/master)